ruifontes/RemapKeyAplication-para-NVDA/readme.md

 ## Information
 * Authors: Rui Fontes based on the work of Héctor J. Benítez Corredera
-* Updated in 01/09/2023
+* Updated in 30/09/2023
 * Download [stable version][1]
 * Compatibility: NVDA version 2019.3 and beyond

 ## Presentation
 Simple add-on for those computers that do not have an applications key or whose applications key does not work.
+It is also usefull in the File explorer of Windows 11 build 22621 and laters, since it allows to assign a key to the combination Shift+applications key, used to display the full context menu.
+Starting in this Windows build, applications key only shows a stripped version of context menu.
+So, if you assign the applications key to Shift+applications key you will always open the full context menu...
-We will have to assign the key or combination of keys we want to have the applications key again.
+It is necessary to assign the key or combination of keys we want to have the applications key again.
 In NVDA / Preferences / Input Gestures... / RemapApplicationsKey we can assign the combination we desire.